 As if that large Frankl bookcase wasn't enough for one room, we are also supplying 2 freestanding bookcases on the other side of the same room.
 They are exactly the same bookcase, just handed as they will sit either side of double doors.
 They will be painted dramatic black with silver edges on the top sections.
 The drawing below shows the almost modular nature of this bookcase design - this clearly shows how we could play around with these sections to fit most room requirements.

-The above 2 photos show the start of the process to produce this bookcase.It starts with cutting so many boards down to the accurate components, and rebating the vertical for flush fitting bookcase strips.
+The above photos show the start of the process to produce this bookcase.It starts with cutting so many boards down to the accurate components, and rebating the verticals for flush fitting bookcase strips.
 The first 2 sections are shown dry assembled.
-We'll add a few more photos of progress until we can photograph the final piece.
+The last photos show the book case components after being stained a rich wood colour.
+The bookcase won't be assembled until it is in situ and assembled there, then we'll add some final photos.

 These designs are recorded as they are added to the website.
 The images may not be reproduced without our written permission.
 All rights reserved.